-- (i) The investment shall ensure an effective reduction in water use, at the level of the investment, amounting to at least 50 % of the potential water saving made possible by the investment; - (ii) In the case of an investment on a single agricultural holding, it shall also result in a reduction to the holding's total water use amounting to at least 50% of the potential water saving made possible at the level of the investment.
+(i) The investment shall ensure an effective reduction in water use, at the level of the investment, amounting to at least 50 % of the potential water saving made possible by the investment;

+(ii) In the case of an investment on a single agricultural holding, it shall also result in a reduction to the holding's total water use amounting to at least 50% of the potential water saving made possible at the level of the investment.
 The total water use of the holding shall include water sold by the holding.

-None of the conditions of point (c) shall apply to an investment in an existing installation which affects only energy efficiency or to an investment in the creation of a reservoir.
+None of the conditions of point (c) shall apply to an investment in an existing installation which affects only energy efficiency or to an investment in the creation of a reservoir or to an investment in the use of recycled water which does not affect a body of ground- or surface water.

-- d) An investment resulting in a net increase of the irrigated area affecting a given body of ground- or surface water shall be eligible only if : - (i) the status of the water body has not been identified as less than good in the relevant river basin management plan for reasons related to water quantity; and - (ii) an impartial environmental analysis carried out under the responsibility of the competent authority shows that there will be no significant negative environmental impact from the investment; such an environmental impact analysis may also refer to groups of holdings with similar agronomic characteristics.
+d) An investment resulting in a net increase of the irrigated area affecting a given body of ground- or surface water shall be eligible only if:

+- (i) the status of the water body has not been identified as less than good in the relevant river basin management plan for reasons related to water quantity; and - (ii) an independent substantial environmental analysis carried out under the responsibility of or approved by the competent authority shows that there will be no significant negative environmental impact from the investment; such an environmental impact analysis may also refer to groups of holdings.